-Conclude the deliberation by asking students if they can come to a common-ground decision on their recommended path forward for the Pueblo peoples.
+- Conclude the deliberation by asking students if they can create a common-ground decision.
 They may be creative in their solution building by combining preferred elements of different options, as long as they stay within the bounds of reality and incorporate the many perspectives and people affected by the issue.
-They may also decide that no one option can be agreed upon.
+They may also decide that no one option can be agreed upon. - 2.
 If the group comes to a shared conclusion, post the decision somewhere visible and review it as a class.
-Ask:

-- What actions are they proposing?
-Why are these important or necessary? - What trade-offs would have to be made with this approach?
-Are those acceptable trade-offs? - · Who would be impacted, positively or negatively, by this solution?
+Ask: - a.
+What actions are they proposing?
+Why are these important or necessary? - b.
+What trade-offs must they make with this approach?
+Are those acceptable trade-offs? - c.
+Who will be impacted, positively or negatively, by this solution? - d.
+Why is this the right solution for our group?